rafaelOPI/rafaelOPI/README.md

 ### Heyyyy
-### I'm a Web Full Stack Developer but  a Junior Programmer
+### I'm a Web Full Stack Developer but still a Junior Programmer
 ### And I'm a brazilian guy
 In love with Pop!_OS and I'm a Motown Records fan